vmtk/scala-lang/tutorials/PypePad.md

 ## The Pypepad environment

 Pypepad is organized in three main frames.
-The first on the top, referred as the **`Input frame`**, is where you write and edit your pype; the second in the middle, referred as the **`Output frame`**, is where the output text is displayed and the third on the bottom, as the **`Entry frame`**, is where you enter values whenever prompted by a script.
+The first on the top, referred as the <code>Input frame</code>, is where you write and edit your pype; the second in the middle, referred as the <code>Output frame</code>, is where the output text is displayed and the third on the bottom, as the <code>Entry frame</code>, is where you enter values whenever prompted by a script.

 ##Pypepad Settings